NXModdingFS/FS25_NXFeedCalculator/README.md

 • Safe for dedicated servers (Multyplayer compatible)

-• Recalculates asyncronously with canges in animal numbers and days per month changes
+• Recalculates asyncronously with changes in animal numbers and days per month changes